manahiyo831/RadioFieldAR/README.md

 Plese use this one.
 The size should be 50mm*50mm. https://nomad-saving.com/wp-content/uploads/2016/03/NASA5-1-768x512.jpg

-You can use the PC or smartphone screen instead.
+You can use the PC or smartphone's screen instead.
-But tracking performance would be decreased.
+But tracking performance may be decreased.

 ## How to install